scaleTRIM: Scalable TRuncation-Based Integer Approximate Multiplier with Linearization and Compensation: Introduction

 \section{Introduction}

-Power consumption is a critical design concern for modern embedded devices.
-Due to the inherently error-tolerant behavior of a large number of application domains, such as digital signal processing (DSP)~\cite{6858039}, data mining, and deep learning~\cite{8342139}, using approximate computing (AC) appears as a promising solution to reduce their power/energy consumption~\cite{shafique2016cross},~\cite{farahmand2021high}.
-A major part of energy consumption in these applications is associated with the multiplication operations, which motivated researchers to investigate approximate multiplier architectures~\cite{jiang2017review}.
-Research efforts focus on designing efficient hardware designs at the cost of minor accuracy loss.
-The accuracy can further be improved by compensating for the errors with ease in successive computations~\cite{8493590}.
-As different applications require different accuracy targets, an approximate multiplier with a wide range of trade-offs between accuracy and resource efficiency is highly desirable~\cite{rehman2016architectural}, \cite{venkataramani2015approximate}.
+\PARstart{D}{ue} to the inherently error-tolerant behavior of a large number of application domains, such as digital signal processing (DSP)~\cite{6858039}, biomedical informatics, data mining, and deep learning,~\cite{8342139}, Approximate Computing (AC) has emerged as a promising solution to improve energy/power, area, and performance efficiency of systems~\cite{venkataramani2015approximate,shafique2016cross,farahmand2021high}.
+A major part of energy consumption in these applications is associated with multiplication operations, which motivated researchers to investigate novel highly efficient approximate multiplier architectures~\cite{jiang2017review}.
+Research efforts focus on achieving efficient hardware designs at minimal accuracy loss.
+The accuracy can be further improved by using low-cost error compensation in successive computations~\cite{8493590}. \textit{As different applications require different accuracy targets, an approximate multiplier design with a wide range of trade-offs between accuracy and resource efficiency is highly desirable}~\cite{rehman2016architectural,venkataramani2015approximate}.

-A multiplication operation is generally accomplished by generating partial products, accumulating partial products, and summing the remaining two rows using a fast adder.
-In order to approximate the multiplier, the approximation can be applied to each of the three aforementioned steps of the approximate multiplication operation.
-Accordingly, in some works such as~ \cite{ullah2021high}~\cite{7434040} \cite{7372600} and~\cite{7517375}, approximations are applied in the first step of the approximate multiplier by reducing the number of partial products or reducing the complexity of partial product generation units.
-Some prior works aim to decrease the energy consumption or latency by applying approximate compressors to the different levels of partial product accumulation \cite{7817900}\cite{fang2021approximate}.
-The architecture of the adder being used for accumulating the partial product affects the energy consumption of the multiplier \cite{8050437}.
-Thus, employing approximations for adders can further reduce the energy consumption of a multiplier.
+A multiplier is generally composed of three stages: (1) partial product generation, (2) partial product accumulation, and (3) addition of the remaining two rows using a fast adder.
+To approximate a multiplier, approximations can be applied to each of the three aforementioned stages.
+In some works, such as~ \cite{ullah2021high,7434040,7372600,7517375}, approximations are applied in the first stage by reducing the number of partial products or reducing the complexity of partial product generation units.
+Other works, such as \cite{7817900} and \cite{fang2021approximate}, aim to improve energy and performance efficiency by using approximate compressors at different levels of the partial product accumulation stage.
+The type of adder used in the final accumulation stage also affects the overall energy consumption of a multiplier~\cite{8050437}.
+Thus, employing approximations in the final stage can also further reduce the energy consumption of a multiplier.